wusel42/ffgt_packages-v2020.1/README.md

 gluon-ssid-changer
 ==================

-_This branch of the script contains the ssid-changer version for the gluon 2018.1.x branch (current "master").
+_This branch of the script contains the ssid-changer version for the gluon branches 2018.1.x and 2018.2.x  (current "master").
 For older releases of Gluon use the branches "2017.1.x" and "2016.2.x"._

 This package adds a script to change the SSID to an Offline-SSID when there is no connection to any gateway.